-If you want access to the top rewards credit cards available, you may also want to spend some time building your credit score before you apply for a rewards credit card.
+If you want access to the top rewards credit cards available, it’s worth spending some time building your credit score before you apply for a rewards credit card.
 Some steps you can take to build credit include:

-- Becoming an authorized user on a family member’s credit card when they have good credit and a strong credit history already
+- Become an authorized user on a family member’s credit card—as long as they have good credit and a strong credit history already.

-- Using a program like Experian Boost to build credit using rent and utility payments
+- Use a program like Experian Boost to build credit using rent and utility payments.

-- Picking up a secured credit card or store card to begin building a credit history
+- Apply for a secured credit card or store card to begin building a credit history.

-- Making sure all your bills are paid early or on time in order to improve your payment history
+- Make sure all your bills are paid on time—or early—to improve your payment history.

-- Paying down debt in order to lower your credit utilization rate
+- Pay down debt in order to lower your credit utilization rate.

-- Monitoring your credit reports from all three bureaus for errors, which you can do for free using AnnualCreditReport.com
+- Monitor your credit reports from all three bureaus for errors, which you can do for free using AnnualCreditReport.com.